My three favourite things (other than my husband, family and friends) are travel, food and movies.

 “Master Chef Chu (Sihung Lung) is semi-retired and lives at home with his three unmarried daughters, Jia-Jen (Kuei-Mei Yang), a religious chemistry teacher; Jia-Chien (Chien-Lien Wu), an airline executive; and Jia-Ning (Yu-wen Wang), an employee at a fast-food joint.
 Life at the family’s house revolves heavily around preparing and eating an elaborate dinner every Sunday.
 The stability of these meals gives them all strength as they deal with new romantic relationships and disappointments.“

-This movie is a little old and was directed by Ang Lee back in the early 90’s before he became really famous.
-This is probably what introduced me to food travel movies in the first place.
+This movie is a little old and was directed by Ang Lee back in the early 90s before he became famous.
+This film is what introduced me to food travel movies in the first place.

 If you are at all interested in Chinese culture or cuisine, you should watch this movie.

 The opening sequence in itself is a masterpiece!